rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 `int sfall_func2("get_stat_min", int stat, bool who)`\
 `int sfall_func2("get_stat_max", int stat, bool who)`
 - Returns the maximum or minimum set value of the specified stat (see `set_stat_min` and `set_stat_max` functions)
-- `who`: 0 (false) or omitting the argument - returns the value of the player, 1 (true) - returns the value set for other critters
+- `who`: 0 (False) or omitting the argument - returns the value of the player, 1 (True) - returns the value set for other critters

 ----
 #### interface_art_draw